 Altitude: 14m to 1060m.
 Gain: 1076m.
 Loss: 1220m .
-Gradient: 8 deg (Moderate-hard)
+Gradient: 8 deg (Moderate)

 Skills: Alpine weather (2/7) Winter - Iceaxe/crampons (4/7)

 A brief scrubby descent leads into marshy beech forest, soon passing the foundations of an old hut (Hump Hut).
 A boggy low climb sidles just north of pt 847 bypassing the highpoint.
 A steady continuous descent though increasingly logged forest follows, eventually exiting onto a 4WD forestry track.
-The main forestry track is then followed a further 4.5km to the junction with the main coast track at Track Burn.
+The main forestry track is then followed a further 4.5km to the junction with the main coast track at the Track Burn.